-I know that it sounds odd to hear and to think about how you would plan your homeschool when your homeschool style unschooling or eclectic.
-But when you have to submit a plan to your school board it doesn’t hurt to plan even just a little, a basic outline, the outcomes that you are hoping for your children to achieve.
+It sounds odd to hear and to think about how you would plan your homeschool when your homeschool style is unschooling or eclectic.
+Many school boards require you to submit a plan to your school board it doesn’t hurt to plan even just a basic outline, the outcomes that you are hoping for your children to achieve.

 How to Plan Your Unschooling or Eclectic Homeschool